How to Use Vibration Therapy to Enhance Muscle Recovery in Weightlifters?

 As weightlifters, you often push your bodies to the limit.
 This can result in muscle pain and delayed recovery.
 Research suggests that vibration therapy can be a useful tool to expedite recovery and alleviate pain.
 But how exactly does it work?

-Also read : What’s the Latest Research on the Impact of Caffeine Intake on Long-Distance Running?
+This might interest you : What’s the Latest Research on the Impact of Caffeine Intake on Long-Distance Running?

 One of the key effects of vibration therapy is increased blood flow.
 When the body is subjected to vibration, the muscle contracts and relaxes at a high frequency, leading to enhanced circulation.
 This increased blood flow delivers more oxygen and nutrients to the muscles, which aid in faster recovery.